 09 May Skin Test vs. Blood Test: Which Test is Better?

+Have you ever had a blood test or skin test?
 It’s the peak of allergy season, and allergens are everywhere.
 This is the time of the year that you see your symptoms worsen.
 They may even get so bad that you need to see a doctor.

 How are Blood Tests and Skin Tests Similar?

 Both blood and skin tests work to diagnose allergens by detecting antibodies known as Immunoglobulin E (IgE).
 IgE’s live in a patient’s blood and skin, recognize allergens, and trigger an allergic response, allowing the physician to determine what factors make the patient’s symptoms flare up.
 Blood tests detect IgE in the blood, while skin tests detect IgE on the skin.

 Generally speaking, skin tests are more sensitive than blood tests, meaning they are more likely to detect allergies that a blood test may miss.
 Skin tests also require less wait time, as results are typically delivered in 15-20 minutes, rather than the one to two-week wait time of blood tests.
 Skin testing also allows physicians to select a broader range of allergens.
 For example, at McGovern Allergy and Asthma Clinic, physicians can access over 150 different environmental and food allergens, allowing them to test for uncommon types of allergies.
 Blood tests are limited by what allergens laboratories test for—which is usually a much smaller amount than skin tests.
 Lastly, skin testing is much less expensive than a blood test.

 Advantages of a Blood Test Versus a Skin Test